Heart Disease: Major Causes and Natural Support Strategies

 Triglycerides (TG): Normal

 Regardless of where the LDL value is this is a very healthy blood lipid panel.
 The TG/HDL ratio is the key.
-If the TG/HDL ratio is greater than 2 than there is a strong likelihood that there is a large population of small dense LDL particles.
+If the TG/HDL ratio is greater than 2 then there is a strong likelihood that there is a large population of small dense LDL particles.
 A TG/HDL ratio closer to 1 is what typically occurs with a smaller population of small dense LDL particles.

 Pattern B LipoProtein Profile: